-- The ISF measures the strength of the opponents against whom victories were gained. - Victory bouts against opponents with the highest power rating will be ranked first. - After the victory bouts are ranked as indicated above, the ISF will be based on the best 50% of all the ranked victory bouts (if an odd number of bouts exists, then the better bout up or down should be used). - In the FSF calculation, the ISF is modified by a factor of 0.4 (rather than 0.25 that was used in the past).
+- The ISF measures the strength of the opponents against whom victories were gained. - Victory bouts against opponents with the highest power rating will be ranked first. - After the victory bouts are ranked as indicated above, the ISF will be based on the best 50% of all the (ranked) victory bouts.
+If the number of victories exceeds 32, only the top 16 victories will be taken into account.
+If an odd number of bouts exists, then the better bout down should be used.
+Coaches can choose which bout they use.

-EXAMPLE: If a fencer won 12 bouts, then the top six (50% of 12) power ratings of opponents from those bouts won should be used.
-Take the average of those top six power ratings and you have the ISF.
+EXAMPLE: If a fencer won 11 bouts, then the top five or six (50% of 11) power ratings of opponents from those bouts won should be used.
+Take the average of those top five or six power ratings and you have the ISF.